hikeventures/hikeventures.github.io/_posts/best/2014-10-26-best-rain-jackets.markdown

 </div>
 </div>
 </div>

-A rain jacket should always be in your backpack when you are planning to go outdoors.
-A rain jacket may also protect you from cold winds even if it is not raining.

 If you expect the weather to be good but only windy then you may also consider to take a [wind jacket](http://www.hikeventures.com/best-windjackets/) with you rather than a rain jacket.